ben-rogerson/twin.examples/cra-emotion/README.md

 ### Complete the TypeScript setup

-To complete the TypeScript setup, you’ll need to add the remaining types for your chosen css-in-js framework.
+If you’re using TypeScript, you’ll need to add the remaining types for your chosen css-in-js framework.

 <details>
   <summary>Setup instructions</summary>